Crowning glory: Discovering Kate Middleton's most expensive outfits

 The multicoloured tweed fit-and-flare dress, while embodying the essence of French design, maintained a silhouette reminiscent of Kate’s favoured day dresses.
 Though textured, the fabric echoed her penchant for classic elegance.
 Accentuating her outfit with a leather belt adorned with the house’s trademark interlocking C’s, Kate completed the look with a burgundy Chanel micro-lady bag.

 In the accessories department, Kate kept it minimal yet impactful.
 She slipped into Cartier’s Trinity collection earrings and necklace, coupled with a Ballon Bleu watch, providing a perfect counterbalance to her iconic Garrard sapphire and diamond engagement ring.
-The estimated cost of this Parisian-inspired ensemble is indicative of Kate’s ability to effortlessly blend high fashion with timeless sophistication, ranging between £5,000 (INR 5,29,559.36) and £8,000 (INR 8,47,301.62).
+The estimated cost of this Parisian-inspired ensemble is indicative of Kate’s ability to effortlessly blend high fashion with timeless sophistication, ranging between £5,000 and £8,000.

 7. In Belize

 In March 2022, the Duke and Duchess of Cambridge commenced their Caribbean tour, representing Queen Elizabeth during her Platinum Jubilee year.
-Kate made a memorable entrance in Belize, stepping off the plane adorned in a stunning blue lace Jenny Packham skirt suit, estimated at £4,000 (INR 4,23,633.45).
+Kate made a memorable entrance in Belize, stepping off the plane adorned in a stunning blue lace Jenny Packham skirt suit, estimated at £4,000.
 The jacket’s peplum silhouette highlighted her slender waist, paired perfectly with a form-fitting pencil skirt.
-Kate’s choice of Emmy London Rebecca heels, priced at £415 (INR 43,956.63), and an exquisite Anya Hindmarch clutch completed the ensemble.
+Kate’s choice of Emmy London Rebecca heels, priced at £415, and an exquisite Anya Hindmarch clutch completed the ensemble.
 Her overall look, complemented by simple yet elegant jewellery, symbolised the effortless grace she consistently brings to royal appearances and catapulted the look to become one of Kate Middleton’s most expensive outfits of the year.

 8. At the South African State Banquet